An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty

 \section{Adaptive procedure}

-In this section, we present a fully adaptive procedure for solving the robust shape optimization problem \eqref{eqn:objective} in Algorithm~\ref{alg:full_procedure} and also provide detailed descriptions of the algorithm's subroutines.
-Recall that $k \geq 1$ stands for the optimization iteration, and $\cW_k$ is the current shape with deformable boundary $\partial \cW_k$.
-The associated finite element space for this shape is given by $V_h^k = V_h(\mathcal{T}_h^k)$.
+In this section, we present an adaptive procedure for solving the robust shape optimization problem \eqref{eqn:objective}; see Algorithm~\ref{alg:full_procedure}.
+We also provide detailed descriptions of the algorithm's main subroutines.
+Recall that $k \geq 0$ denotes the optimization iteration, and let $\cW_k$ be the current shape with deformable boundary $\partial\cW_k$.
+The associated finite element spaces are denoted by